3A Japanese propaganda movement: Dismissal

 In general, the 3A Movement did not achieve its objectives.
 Indonesian administrators gave it little support, no major Indonesian nationalist was involved in it, and its propaganda was so heavy-handed that even in these early days of the occupation only few Indonesians took it seriously.
 The movement was also distrusted by many Japanese, and the Kenpeitai (a kind of military police) opposed the 3A movement in small towns and villages with violent ways.
 The Japanese then disbanded the 3A Movement in March 1943 and formed Pusat Tenaga Rakyat (Pusat Tenaga Rakjat, Putera) instead.
-The 3A movement, which was socialized through the radio and the press, was intended to involve all groups and personalities of the Indonesian nation in order to be in the arms of Japan.
+The 3A movement, which was socialized through the radio and the press, was intended to involve all groups and personalities of the Indonesian nation.